-- 13. (1) Subject to paragraph 14, you must, within 28 days of:- - (a) this Code being adopted by the Council; or - (b) your election or appointment to office (where that is later), register in the Council's Register of Members' Interests (maintained under section 81 (1) of the Local Government Act 2000) details of your personal interests where they fall within a category mentioned in paragraph 8 (1) (a), by providing written notification to the Council's monitoring officer.

-(2) Subject to paragraph 14, you must, within 28 days of becoming aware of any new personal interest or change to any personal interest registered under paragraph (1), register details of that new personal interest or change by providing written notification to the Council's monitoring officer.
+- 13.-(1) Subject to paragraph 14, you must, within 28 days of- - (a) this Code being adopted by or applied to your authority; or - (b) your election or appointment to office (where that is later), - register in your authority's register of members' interests (maintained under section 81(1) of the Local Government Act 2000) details of your personal interests where they fall within a category mentioned in paragraph 8(1)(a), by providing written notification to your authority's monitoring officer. - (2) Subject to paragraph 14, you must, within 28 days of becoming aware of any new personal interest or change to any personal interest registered under paragraph (1), register details of that new personal interest or change by providing written notification to your authority's monitoring officer.